InnoSWP/B21-06-Seamless-support/README.md

 Integration
 -----------
 Our project is divided into parts, each of which is very easy to integrate into the system.
-The platform consists of a front-end part, two telegram bots and a data base.<br>
+The platform consists of a front-end part, telegram bot and a database.<br>
 <br>
 **Front end part:**
 You can use our front-end part or attach your own to the platform.<br>